BearlessDev/Wiki-Test/README.md

   spawn_Yaw: 180 #The YAW position of the custom spawn.
   spawn_Pitch: 0 #The PITCH position of the custom spawn.

-  spawn_teleport_onFall: 5 #When a player falls into the void, that position Y will be the point where the player will be teleported to the custom spawn.
+  spawn_teleport_onFall: 5 #while a player falls into the void, that position Y will be the point where the player will be teleported to the custom spawn.

 player:
   disable_fall_damage: true #Preventing player from taking fall damage.
   disable_food_loss: true #Preventing player from lost food.

-  player_health_level: 20 #Set the health of the player when joining the server.
+  player_health_level: 20 #Set the health of the player while joining the server.
-  player_food_level: 20 #Set the food of the player when joining the server.
+  player_food_level: 20 #Set the food of the player while joining the server.

-  enable_player_gamemode: true #Enable or Disable the gamemode of the player when joining the server.
+  enable_player_gamemode: true #Enable or Disable the gamemode of the player while joining the server.
-  set_player_gamemode: "adventure" #The gamemode will be set to the player when joining the server.
+  set_player_gamemode: "adventure" #The gamemode will be set to the player while joining the server.

 commands: #List of all the Permission/Message of all the plugin command.
   reload:
     permission: "lobbymanager.commands.reload" #The permission to do /lm-reload.
     permission-message: "&cYou don't have the required permission." #The message will be sent to the player who perform the command without the right permission.
-    reload-message: "&aThe configuration file have been reloaded." #The message send when the command successfully done.
+    reload-message: "&aThe configuration file have been reloaded." #The message send while the command successfully done.
   spawn:
     spawn_message: "§aYou have been teleported to the spawn."
 ```